Asabeneh/JavaScript-for-Everyone/readMe.md

 String, number, boolean, null, undefined and symbol(ES6) are JavaScript primitive data types.

-1. The JavaScript typeof operator uses to check different data types.
+1. The JavaScript *typeof* operator uses to check different data types.
 Check the data type of each variables from question number 1.

 ## Operators

-### Arthimetic Operators
+### Arithmetic Operators

-Arthimetic operators are mathematical operators:+, -, _, /, _
+Arithmetic operators are mathematical operators:+, -, _, /, _

 ```js
 let numOne = 4;